Henry Echlin: Early life

 He was born at Ardquin, County Down, the second son of Robert Echlin.
 The Echlin family had come to Ireland from Fife, Scotland, in the early seventeenth century.
 He was the great-grandson of Robert Echlin, who was Bishop of Down and Connor from 1612 to 1635.
 His mother was Mary Leslie, daughter of Henry Leslie, Bishop of Meath (died 1661) and his wife Jane Swinton; the Leslies were originally another Fife family.
 His father died when his children were still very young, and he seems to have left his family in some financial difficulty, although their position improved when his widow remarried Robert Ward of Killagh, County Down, who was a man of sufficient social standing to be created a baronet in 1682.

 Henry's eldest brother John Echlin seems to have been a man of some substance: John's son Charles Echlin was an MP, and his daughter Rose was a grandmother of the first Earl of Bandon.
 Henry's younger brother was Lieutenant-General Robert Echlin (c.1657-c.1723), commander of the 6th (Inniskilling) Dragoons, and later a prominent Jacobite, who died in exile in France.

 He gained useful experience in the legal system by working in the courts as a clerk while still in his teens, no doubt to supplement his income.
-At the same time, he attended the University of Dublin; he matriculated in 1667, became Scholar in 1668, and took his Master of Arts degree in 1703.
+At the same time, he attended Trinity College Dublin; he matriculated in 1667, became Scholar in 1668, and took his Master of Arts degree in 1703.
 He practised for some time as an attorney, then entered Lincoln's Inn in 1672 and the King's Inns in 1677.